NotAShelf/blog.notashelf.dev/notes/2025-01-02-well-done-verbosity.md

 details like stack traces and environment variables.
 This is not only overwhelming and confusing, but it also exposes sensitive information that should never be seen by the user.
 The error message is not actionable and serves only to frustrate the user.
-More importantly, it’s a security risk—exposing environment variables could allow a malicious party to take advantage of what you might consider technical mumbo-jumbo (and therefore safe to spew.)
+More importantly, it's a security risk—exposing environment variables could allow a malicious party to take advantage of what you might consider technical mumbo-jumbo (and therefore safe to spew.)